StructuralNeurobiologyLab/areaX-connectomic-analysis/README.md

 General
 ----

-This repository contains scripts to perform analysis on volume electron microscopy datasets that were already processes with SyConn (https://github.com/StructuralNeurobiologyLab/SyConn).
+This repository contains scripts to perform analysis on volume electron microscopy datasets that were already processed with SyConn (https://github.com/StructuralNeurobiologyLab/SyConn).
 This assumes that all cells are classified into cell types, they have a skeleton representation and a prediction of what part is axon, dendrite or soma.
 Additionally, synapses and other organelles are mapped to the cells.